Tutorial: Create a write-behind cache by using Azure Functions and Azure Redis

 Summary

-This tutorial and Get started with Azure Functions triggers in Azure Cache for Redis show how to use Azure Cache for Redis to trigger Azure function apps.
-They also show how to use Azure Cache for Redis as a write-behind cache with Azure SQL Database.
+This tutorial and Get started with Azure Functions triggers in Azure Redis show how to use Redis triggers and bindings in Azure function apps.
+They also show how to use Redis as a write-behind cache with Azure SQL Database.
 Using Azure Cache for Redis with Azure Functions is a powerful combination that can solve many integration and performance problems.